mbojan/nba-trades/Manuscript.md

-To summarize the results from Figure \@ref(fig:seasonal-ergms) in a single model, we also fit a pooled ERGM across all seasons, including a base-rate effect for each year's trade volume, similarly to the binary ERGM mentioned above.
-These results are presented in Table \@ref(tab:model1-table-short).
+To summarize the results from Figure \@ref(fig:seasonal-ergms) in a single model, we also fit a pooled ERGM across all seasons, including a base-rate effect for each year's trade volume, similarly to the binary ERGM mentioned above.[^modelSpecification] These results are presented in Table \@ref(tab:model1-table-short).
 In this final specification, we find an aggregate same-division homophily effect (coefficient 0.006, standard error of 0.059, z-statistic of 0.102), that again shows no avoidance pattern.
 Fitting similar models to the periods 1976-2004 and 2004-2019 separately leads to almost identical results.[^periodModels]

 <div class="layout-chunk" data-layout="l-body">